Whilst harsh training methods may well work in the moment, there is usually future fallout of some sort.

 In this comfortable state of mind, he is much more likely to be chilled when encountering unknown dogs or if a moped buzzes past.

 Rufus is at the dawn of a new life, and his family will now work in unison to give him back his old confidence.

 NB.
-The precise protocols to best use for your own dog may be different to the approach I have worked out for Murphy and Bailey, which is why I don’t go into exact details here of our plan.
-Finding instructions on the internet or TV that are not tailored to your own dogs can do more harm than good – as this case demonstrates.
+The precise protocols to best use for your own dog may be different to the approach I have worked out for Rufus, which is why I don’t go into all exact details here of our plan.
+Finding instructions on the internet or TV that are not tailored to your own dog can do more harm than good.
 One size does not fit all.
-If you live in my own area I would be very pleased to help with strategies specific to your own dog (see my Get Help page).
+If you live in my own area I would be very pleased to help with strategies specific to your own dogs (see my Get Help page).